Working Tickets in the App

 Create vs edit behavior

-• Existing ticket tabs also do not show a separate header close button; closing happens through the normal tab controls
+- Existing ticket tabs also use the normal tab controls for closing

-• If one of those relation/master dialogs is cancelled, the action button no longer shows a fake success state afterward
+- If one of those relation/master dialogs is cancelled, no relation change is saved

-• In the Linked Ressources card, the Create task action moves below the search field on narrow widths instead of squeezing into one overflowing row
+- In the Linked Resources card, the Create task action moves below the search field on narrow widths

 Status-driven behavior to know

-• If an agent sends a new public support reply, the ticket is moved to the configured waiting_on_reporter status
+- If an agent sends a new public support reply, the ticket is moved to the configured

-• When a reporter posts a new public message, the assigned agent gets a direct notification (Discord DM in Discord workspaces, email in non-Discord workspaces)
+- When a reporter posts a new public message, the assigned agent gets a direct notification (Slack DM in Slack workspaces, Discord DM in Discord workspaces, email in Bnder workspaces)

-• When a ticket is assigned or reassigned to an agent, that assignee also gets a direct notification (Discord DM in Discord workspaces, email in non-Discord workspaces).
+- When a ticket is assigned or reassigned to an agent, that assignee also gets a direct notification (Slack DM in Slack workspaces, Discord DM in Discord workspaces, email in Bnder workspaces).
 Assigning a ticket to yourself does not create an extra notification.

 Discord ticket workflow